 The Theme –

-Farm Girl Meets Mother Approved – explained in great detail above.
+Farm Girl Meets Mother Approved – explained in detail above.

 The Invitation –

-The shower invitation and all other printed materials (place cards, favor cards, game card, welcome sign and big photo prop frame) came from an Etsy shop that no longer exists.
-The designs were provided electronically and I printed them locally.
-I shipped it all, along with the other shower accoutrement, to California.
+The shower invitation and all other printed materials (place cards, favor cards, game card, welcome sign and big photo prop frame) came from an Etsy shop that is no longer in business.
+In addition to Etsy, Minted offers many pretty invitation options.
+As does Dogwood Hill.